malfunkt/hyperfox/README.md

 $ hyperfox -s -c ssl/cert.pem -k ssl/key.pem
 ```

-VI.
+**VI**.
 Prepare the machine to forward everything but the port hyperfox will
 intercept (`80`, for plain HTTP), instead tell it to forward the traffic on
 port `80` to the `9999` port on `127.0.0.1` (where `hyperfox` is listening).